Tax Bills and Delinquent Taxes

 May a property owner pay a portion of delinquent taxes?

 Some tax collectors allow delinquent property owners to pay delinquent taxes in installments for up to 36 months.
-A tax collector isn't required to offer this option.
+A tax collector is not required to offer this option except on a residence homestead.
 Before signing an installment agreement, you should know that the law considers the taxpayer's signature an irrevocable admission that you owe all the taxes covered by the agreement.

 When can a taxing unit file a delinquent tax suit?